munyagu/barbpack-security/readme.txt

   Block DDOS attacks against other sites with yor WordPress site, pingback enabled.

 4.Disable the REST API function and reduce the risk of receiving external attacks.
-  The REST API function is a feature not used by most users.
-  If you do not recognize using it, let's disable it.
+  You can disable all REST APIs and you can partially disable them.

 These features will be able to choose whether or not to enable.